mohae/contour/README.md

 Other than Application defaults, none of the others are required.
 Contour can be configured to not error on the absence of a configuration file, if it is set to use one.

 #### JSON support
 Standard compliant JSON, as defined in RFC 4627.
-It also supports commented json.
+It also supports commented json via the [CJSN](https://github.com/mohae/cjsn) package..
 Even though this will offend some people, comments are useful in configuration files.
 Before unmarshaling, these comments are stripped out of the JSON so that the JSON is RFC 4627 compliant.

 Both line comments and block comments are supported.
 Line comments can start with either `//` or `#` and terminate at the end of the current line.
 Block comments start with `/*` and end with `*/`.
 If those characters are found within a key or value, they are ignored.